 Lincoln Property JV Acquires NYC Office Building

-The mixed-use building features 10 stories with 20,000 square feet of ground-floor retail space.
+The mid-rise features 10 stories with 20,000 square feet of ground-floor retail space.
 Floorplates range between 18,000 to 100,000 square feet with 14-foot ceiling heights.
-The building is 100 percent leased.
-Both the New York City Human Resources Administration and the New York City Housing Authority have been long-term anchor tenants at the building.
-Back in 2022, Commercial Observer reported that wholesale retailer, Boxed, signed a 10-year lease to utilize the available retail space.
+The property is 100 percent leased, with the New York City Human Resources Administration and the New York City Housing Authority serving as its long-term anchor tenants.
+Back in 2022, Commercial Observer reported that wholesale retailer Boxed signed a 10-year lease to utilize the available retail space.

 READ ALSO: Office Tenants Closer to Getting Hybrid Right